ghoneycutt/puppet-module-puppet/README.md

 This module handles the various parts of puppet on a given machine.

-Depencies for this module are: apache, common, mysql and passenger
+Dependencies for this module are: apache, common, mysql and passenger

 Agent
 -----